Chris Wade (fighter): PFL Season 2021

 Wade returned to PFL for the 2021 season, moving down a weight class to featherweight.

-Wade faced Anthony Dizy on April 23, 2021 at PFL 1.
+Wade faced Anthony Dizy on April 23, 2021, at PFL 1.
 He won the bout via unanimous decision.

 Wade faced Arman Ospanov at PFL 4 on June 10, 2021.
 He won the bout via knockout after landing a head kick and finishing Ospanov with punches in the second round.

-Wade faced Bubba Jenkins in the Semifinals off the Featherweight tournament on August 27, 2021 at PFL 9.
+Wade faced Bubba Jenkins in the Semifinals off the Featherweight tournament on August 27, 2021, at PFL 9.
 He won the bout via unanimous decision.

-Wade faced Movlid Khaybulaev in the Finals of the Featherweight tournament on October 27, 2021 at PFL 10.
+Wade faced Movlid Khaybulaev in the Finals of the Featherweight tournament on October 27, 2021, at PFL 10.
 He lost the bout via unanimous decision.

 PFL Season 2022

-Wade faced Lance Palmer on April 28, 2022 at PFL 2.
+Wade faced Lance Palmer on April 28, 2022, at PFL 2.
 He won the bout via unanimous decision.

-Wade faced Kyle Bochniak on June 24, 2022 at PFL 5.
+Wade faced Kyle Bochniak on June 24, 2022, at PFL 5.
 He won the bout via head kick and then ground and pound TKO in the first round.

-Wade faced Brendan Loughnane in the Semifinals off the Featherweight tournament on August 20, 2022 at PFL 9.
+Wade faced Brendan Loughnane in the Semifinals off the Featherweight tournament on August 20, 2022, at PFL 9.
 He lost the bout via unanimous decision.

 PFL Season 2023

-Wade will start of the 2023 season in a rematch against Bubba Jenkins on April 1, 2023 at PFL 1.
+Wade started off the 2023 season in a rematch against Bubba Jenkins on April 1, 2023, at PFL 1.
+He lost the bout via unanimous decision.

+Wade faced Ryoji Kudo on June 8, 2023, at PFL 4.
+He won the fight via a technical submission due to a guillotine choke in the first round.

+In the Featherweight semi-finals, Wade replaced 2021 PFL champion Movlid Khaybulaev against Gabriel Alves Braga at PFL 7 on August 4, 2023, losing the fight via split decision.

+Wade was scheduled to rematch Bubba Jenkins on November 24, 2023 at PFL 10, however at weigh-ins, Wade came in at148.4 pounds, which was 2.4 pounds north of the non-title.
+Jenkins turned down the catchweight bout and the bout was scrapped.

+Wade was scheduled to face Bubba Jenkins in a trilogy bout on November 24, 2023, at PFL 10.
+At the weigh-ins, Wade came in at 148.4 pounds, 2.4 pounds over the featherweight limit.
+As a results, Jenkins turned down the catchweight bout and the bout was scrapped.

+On June 9, 2025, Wade announced his retirement from mixed martial arts competition.